awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-agent.md

 + Attach the instance profile to an existing EC2 instance: [Attaching an IAM Role to an Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#attach-iam-role) in the *Amazon EC2 User Guide*

 **Windows Server instance**
-To practice installing or updating SSM Agent on an EC2 instance for Windows Server, follow the steps in [Install and configure SSM Agent on EC2 instances for Windows Server](sysman-install-win.md)\.
+To practice installing or updating SSM Agent on an EC2 instance for Windows Server, follow the steps in [Manually install SSM Agent on EC2 instances for Windows Server](sysman-install-win.md)\.

 **Linux instance**
 To practice installing or updating SSM Agent on an EC2 instance for Linux, follow the steps for your Linux operating system type in [Manually install SSM Agent on EC2 instances for Linux](sysman-manual-agent-install.md)\.